sf-wdi-24/rails_bog_app/README.md

 	undefined method `creature_path' for #<#<Class:0x007fc5fc41be68>:0x007fc5fc40ea38>

-This is because when we rake routes we notice that there is no `prefix` for the `creature` which rails uses to internal generate methods for you.
+This is because when we `rake routes` we notice that there is no `prefix` for the `creature` which rails uses internally to generate methods for you.

 `/config/routes.rb`